Home » Posts tagged 'negative interest rates' (Page 3)

 12 Reasons Why Negative Rates Will Devastate The World

-It has been a thesis over 20 years in the making, but with every passing day, SocGen’s Albert Edwards – who first coined the term “Ice Age” to describe the state of the world in which every debt issue ends up with a negative yield as capital markets and economies collapse into a deflationary singularity – is that much closer to having the victory lap of a lifetime.
-Although, we doubt he is happy about it.
+12 Reasons Why Negative Rates Will Devastate The World It has been a thesis over 20 years in the making, but with every passing day, SocGen’s Albert Edwards – who first coined the term “Ice Age” to describe the state of the world in which every debt issue ends up with a negative yield as […]

 IMF Recommends “DEEP” Negative Interest Rates as the Next Tool

-The IMF has continued to assume that the zero-bound on interest rates can be a serious obstacle for fighting recessions on the part of the central banks.
+IMF Recommends “DEEP” Negative Interest Rates as the Next Tool The IMF has continued to assume that the zero-bound on interest rates can be a serious obstacle for fighting recessions on the part of the central banks.
 The IMF maintains that the zero-bound is not a law of nature; it is a policy choice.
-The latest in the IMF papers argue that tools are available to allow central banks to create deep negative rates whenever needed to reverse recessions.
-They claim that maintaining the power of monetary policy in the future to end recessions within a short time will require deep negative interest rates.
+The latest in […]

 Global Central Banks “Are Trapped By Their Own Inflation Targets”